-A Statement from LJCSC’s Medical Director, John Smoot, MD, FACS
+A Statement from LJC’s Medical Director, John Smoot, MD, FACS

 On July 24, 2019, Allergan voluntarily recalled all BIOCELL textured breast implants at the request of the FDA.
 While this is a positive move toward further reducing instances of BIA-ALCL, the news has understandably caused some confusion and fear among patients.

 To help patients avoid unnecessary worry, I have highlighted the main points to consider in light of this recent news.